SanderRonde/wc-lib/README.md

 # wc-lib

 [![Build Status](https://travis-ci.org/SanderRonde/wc-lib.svg?branch=master)](https://travis-ci.org/SanderRonde/wc-lib)
 [![npm version](https://badge.fury.io/js/wc-lib.svg)](https://badge.fury.io/js/wc-lib)
 [![codecov](https://codecov.io/gh/SanderRonde/wc-lib/branch/master/graph/badge.svg)](https://codecov.io/gh/SanderRonde/wc-lib)

 A small library for creating webcomponents based around the idea of importing what you need, boasting 100% code coverage.
-Has support for I18N, themes, smart templates (that only render when they have to and that use [adopted stylesheets](https://wicg.github.io/construct-stylesheets/)), custom event listening/firing, a smart custom property system that allows you to pass a reference to any value through HTML (yes even objects and HTML elements).
+Has out of the box support for server-sider rendering, I18N, themes, smart templates (that only render when they have to and that use [adopted stylesheets](https://wicg.github.io/construct-stylesheets/)), custom event listening/firing, a smart custom property system that allows you to pass a reference to any value through HTML (yes even objects and HTML elements).

 See below for more detailed explanations of these features, [check out the demo](https://wc-lib.sanderron.de/) or [install the npm package](https://www.npmjs.com/package/wc-lib)